JohnReid/JohnReid.github.io/about/index.md

 This website is John Reid's personal academic website.
 John Reid is the copyright holder to all the contents published on this website except the underlying theme.
-If you wish to use any copyright material on this website, please contact me via the Email or address listed above to obtain a permission.
+If you wish to use any copyright material on this website, please contact me via the email or address listed above to obtain a permission.

 This website is powered by [LYX Jekyll theme](https://github.com/liuyxpp/liuyxpp.github.io) which in turn is based on the HPSTR Jekyll Theme by [Michael Rose](https://github.com/mmistakes) and the Clean Blog Theme by [David Miller](https://github.com/davidtmiller/).
 It has been deployed to Github Pages at [http://JohnReid.github.io](http://JohnReid.github.io).
 If you wish to use the Jekyll theme of this website, please follow the guidelines below:

 1. Please give credit by starring [this project](https://github.com/JohnReid/JohnReid.github.io) and/or display this